ShaiShaike/VideoSketch/README.md

 We based our code on CLIPascene which optimize a sketch to a single image.

 # Installation and Running
-Please refer to our colab example via vidSketch.ipynb and follow the instructions there.
+Please refer to our colab example via [a relative link](vidSketch.ipynb) and follow the instructions there.